 - The Power of a Low-Calorie Start

-- Quick and Easy Low-Calorie Breakfast Options
+- Quick & Easy Low-Calorie Breakfast Options

 - High-Protein, Low-Calorie Breakfasts

-- Low-Calorie Breakfast Smoothies and Drinks
+- Low-Calorie Breakfast Smoothies & Drinks

 - Meal Prep for Low-Calorie Breakfast Success